athankefalas/swift-toasts/README.md

 A toast is a transient, relatively unobtrusive visual component that can be used to display short messages such as status updates or surface errors without blocking user interaction with the main content.

 SwiftToasts is a library for SwiftUI that enables easy, fast, flexible and configurable integration of toasts in Apple platforms, at the scene level.
-Built to follow the SwiftUI API conventions, using the library feels familiar, intuitive and trully native.
+Built to follow the API conventions of SwiftUI, using the library feels familiar, intuitive and trully native.

 Features: